 Methamphetamine (or meth) is a stimulant drug used for recreational purposes.
 Its crystal form (crystal meth) is highly addictive.
 Crystal meth (or “ice”) can be smoked or snorted.
 Smoking achieves a faster onset and more intense effects.
-The instant and extreme euphoria associated with crystal meth is very addictive.
-Meth addiction can be devastating, for both the person using and their family and friends.
-This is why it’s crucial to look out for possible signs of meth use in a loved one.
+The instant and extreme euphoria associated with crystal meth are very addictive.
+Meth addiction can devastate the person using it and their family and friends.
+This is why looking out for possible meth use in a loved one is crucial.

-When you can spot these signs, you can help your friend or family member get the help they need at the meth addiction treatment center in Massachusettes.
+When you spot these signs, you can help your friend or family member get the help they need at the meth addiction treatment center in Massachusetts.

 Short-Term Effects of Meth